GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/07.The-Living-Church/docs.md

 ---
+title: |
-title: 727.
-The Living Church
+    727. The Living Church - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 727.
+The Living Church.
+Oh, where are kings and empires now, Of old that went and came?
+But, Lord, Thy Church is living yet, Thro' ages still the same.
+    keywords:  |
-    keywords: Christ in Song, The Living Church, Oh, where are the kings and empires now,
+        Christ in Song, adventhymnals, advent hymnals, The Living Church, Oh, where are the kings and empires now.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 727. THE LIVING CHURCH
+####  Christ in Song,

 ```txt
 1.